DillonB07/GitAPI/README.md

 poetry install pygitapi@latest
 ```

-> Add the `--alow-prereleases` flag to get the latest pre-release
+> Add the `--allow-prereleases` flag to get the latest pre-release

 ### Conda